-Critical Accounting Policies and Estimates
+Critical Accounting Estimates

 Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of our condensed consolidated financial statements requires our management to make estimates and assumptions that affect the reported amounts.
 These estimates and assumptions are evaluated on an ongoing basis and are based on historical experience and on various other factors that management believes to be reasonable.
-The ongoing uncertainties and continuing impacts from the COVID-19 pandemic increase the challenge of making these estimates; actual results could differ materially from our estimates.
-During the third quarter of fiscal 2021, there have been no significant changes to the critical accounting policies discussed in our Annual Report on Form 10-K for the year ended January 30, 2021.
+The uncertainties and potential impacts from inflation, the Russia-Ukraine conflict, and the ongoing COVID-19 pandemic increase the challenge of making these estimates; actual results could differ materially from our estimates.
+During the second quarter of fiscal 2022, there have been no significant changes to the critical accounting estimates discussed in our Annual Report on Form 10-K for the year ended January 29, 2022.